adsweet/Phylogenetics_Lab/Lab5/README.md

 The models are grouped in order of decreasing complexity.
 The last models listed are Jukes-Cantor (JC) models, which assumes that the nucleotides appear in equal frequencies and that transitions and transversions are equally likely.
 The models get more complex, making more assumptions, as the tests run towards the final model.
 As the models become more complex, they also include more parameters, including estimated proportion of invariable sites, transition/transversion ratios, gamma shape parameters, and estimated base frequencies.

 The Model column shows the names of the different models.
 The -LnL shows the negative log-likelihood of the models.
 Generally, a lower negative log-likelihood (which is actually a “higher” likelihood, since these are already NEGATIVE log-likelihood values) is preferred. df represents the degrees of freedom of the model.
-You will see the program also estimates and reports AIC, AICc, and BIC scores.
+You will see the program also estimates and reports AIC, AICc[^1], and BIC scores.
 AICc corrects for small sample sizes.
 As you can see, different models are not necessarily the best fit based on different information criteria.
 By default, IQ-TREE uses BIC to select the best model, but this can be changed by adding the `-AIC` or `-AICc` flag.

+[^1]: AICc is AIC with a correction for small sample sizes.
+See [Burnham and Anderson (2004)](https://www.uvm.edu/~bmitchel/NR385/Burnham_Multimodel_inference.pdf) for recommendations on when to use AIC vs. AICc.

 By default, IQ-TREE will also create several files, which it notes at the bottom of the standard out, an IQ-TREE report (.iqtree), a treefile in Newick format which is used in fitting the model (IQ-TREE uses a quick parsimony-based method for this), and the log file (which is a file that contains the output that was printed to screen).